lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One object or creature
 **Resist:** Fortitude (graze for half damage)

 This spell can be used to destroy small mundane objects made of wood or stone, break a part of a larger object, or cause wounds to a creature.
 Creatures affected by this spell gain the dying effect if they have negative health, even if they still have positive endurance.
-This spell may be used to have same effect on undead creatures as the spell mend does on living creatures.
+This spell may be used to have the same effect on undead creatures as the spell mend does on living creatures.
 This spell deals half damage if it grazes against a target's resistance.

 ***Critical:*** Deal r24 void damage and 1 bonus damage directly to health (this bonus damage cannot be prevented in any way).
 ***Success:*** Deal r16 void damage.